OCD, Anxiety, and Eating Disorder Specialist in Center City Philadelphia

 About Me & My Approach to Therapy

-I completed my graduate studies at the University of Pennsylvania in 2009 and am a Licensed Professional Counselor in the state of Pennsylvania.
+I completed my graduate studies at the University of Pennsylvania in 2009 and am a Licensed Professional Counselor in the states of Pennsylvania and Connecticut.
 Since graduating, I have worked in a variety of settings and have gained advanced training in implementing the most effective evidence-based therapies for anxiety disorders, depressive disorders, obsessive compulsive disorders, and eating disorders.
 Although I draw from a variety of treatment modalities, the ones I use most frequently in my work are from the Cognitive Behavioral Therapies, which focus on the relationship between thoughts, emotions and behaviors.
 These treatment strategies have been extensively researched and shown to be effective in treating a variety of mental health concerns.

 As a therapist, I hope to help you understand yourself better, enabling you to make healthy choices that will enhance your overall sense of well- being and life satisfaction.
 I am passionate about helping people recognize the unhelpful patterns, beliefs, and fears that hold them back in life and will collaborate with you to develop a plan to address your concerns that will challenge you to grow, yet meet you where you are today.
 While in therapy with me, I hope to teach you the tools that will empower you to act as your own therapist for years to come.

 Specialities & Services

 I offer individual therapy to adolescents and adults experiencing a variety of mental health concerns.
 My particular areas of expertise include anxiety disorders, obsessive compulsive and related disorders, and eating disorders, but I also work with individuals experiencing different issues, such as depressive symptoms, dysfunctional perfectionism, grief and loss, insomnia, relationship difficulties, and challenging life transitions.

 Generalized Anxiety Disorder

 Post-Traumatic Stress Disorder